hmmbug/digitalbangkokrecorder/content/publications/bangkok_recorder_thai_1865_1867/_index.md

 * Some parts of the text are illegible in the source material due to age/condition of the document.
 These parts are instead represented with […] in this online version.

-* The Chulasakarat publication dates on some editions are incorrect.
-Corrections are provided below.
+* The [Thai Lunar dates](/articles/thai-lunar-calendar-101/) on some editions are incorrect.
+Corrections are provided in the listings below.

 ### Quick Links